juvinr/TinyApps/README.md

 # TinyApps
-A collection of tiny apps made using SwiftUI, UIKit.
+A collection of tiny apps made using SwiftUI.